 NOTE: You MUST have good parts flow from the bowl before performing ANY troubleshooting.
 The parts must be dropping from the discharge of the bowl onto the V-track belt one at a time, every single time, with a suggested 4" gap on the V-track belt between each part.
-If this is not done correctly you may experience inaccurate counts.
-If the parts are overlapping or stacked on top of each other you may experience inaccurate counts.
+If this is not done correctly or if parts are overlapping or stacked on top of each other you may experience inaccurate counts.